Telephone directory: Types

 Other colors may have other meanings; for example, information on government agencies is often printed on blue pages or green pages.

 Publication

 Telephone directories can be published in hard copy or in electronic form.
 In the latter case, the directory can be on physical media such as CD-ROM, or using an online service through proprietary terminals or over the Internet.

-In many countries directories are both published in book form and also available over the Internet.
+In many countries, directories are both published in book form and also available over the Internet.
 Printed directories were usually supplied free of charge.

 CD ROM

-Selectphone (ProCD) Inc.) and PhoneDisc (Digital Directory Assistance Inc) were among the earliest such proucts.
+Selectphone (ProCD) Inc.) and PhoneDisc (Digital Directory Assistance Inc) were among the earliest such products.
 These were not a matter of a single click: PhoneDisc, depending on the mix of Residential, Business or both, involved up to eight CD-ROMs.
 SelectPhone is fewer CD-ROMs: five.

 Both provide a reverse lookup feature (by phone number or by address), albeit involving up to five CD-ROMs.